Afek-Sakaju/dog-adopters/README.md

 # dog-adapters <img src="public/dog_feet_logo.png" width=100px height=100px align="right">

-## This project have vision of **creating better world for us and our dogs** by creating platform that allow people to adopt "homeless" dogs that are looking for love.
+## This project have vision of **creating better world for us and our dogs** by creating platform that allow people to adopt "homeless" dogs that are looking for true love.

 ---